rookasrudzianskas/boomx/docs/yaml.md

   gpu: true
 ```

-When you use `cog run` or `cog predict`, Cog will automatically pass the `--gpus=all` flag to Docker.
-When you run a Docker image built with Cog, you'll need to pass this option to `docker run`.
+When you use `boomx run` or `boomx predict`, BoomX will automatically pass the `--gpus=all` flag to Docker.
+When you run a Docker image built with BoomX, you'll need to pass this option to `docker run`.

 ### `python_packages`